Longtime dynamics for the Landau Hamiltonian with a time dependent magnetic field: Introduction and main results

-The case $\eps\not=0$ will be discussed in the two different gauges: \\ (i) the Landau gauge $H_L(t) = (D_{x_1}-B(t)x_2)^2 +D_{x_2}^2$; \\ (ii) the symmetric gauge $H_{sL}(t) = (D_{x_1}-\frac{B(t)x_2}{2})^2 +(D_{x_2}+\frac{B(t)x_1}{2})^2$. \\ It turns out that both the main part of the Hamiltonian and the time dependent perturbation are quadratic polynomials in the position and the momentum variables, and this allows to study the problems (both classical and quantum) using the ideas of \cite{BGMR1}, namely by using classical KAM theory to conjugate the Hamiltonian to a suitable normal form whose dynamics is easy to study. \\ The results depend drastically of the choice of the gauge: \begin{itemize} \item In case (i), provided $\omega$ is non resonant, a condition which is fulfilled in a set of asymptotically full measure, we get that for $\eps\not=0$ the position observable is unbounded as $t\to\infty$ as well for the classical motion and the quantum motion. {\em It may be surprising that for a dynamical system a non-resonance condition generates an instability}\footnote{But the phenomenon is similar of that encoded in Theorem 3.3 of \cite{BGMR1}, in which the non resonance condition is used to eliminate from the Hamiltonian as many terms as possible, so that one remains only with the terms actually generating the instability.}.\\ As a consequence, in the quantum side, we prove that the Floquet spectrum is absolutely continuous. \item In case (ii) we prove that for $\omega$ in a set of asymptotically full measure, the dynamics is reducible to a harmonic oscillator with two degrees of freedom, hence with bounded dynamics. \\ As a consequence, in the quantum side, we prove that the Floquet spectrum is discrete with finite multiplicity. \end{itemize}
+It turns out that both the main part of the Hamiltonian and the time dependent perturbation are quadratic polynomials in the position and the momentum variables, and this allows to study the problems (both classical and quantum) using the ideas of \cite{BGMR1}, namely by using classical KAM theory to conjugate the Hamiltonian to a suitable normal form whose dynamics is easy to study. \\ The results depend drastically of the choice of the gauge: \begin{itemize} \item In case (i), provided $\omega$ is non resonant, a condition which is fulfilled in a set of asymptotically full measure, we get that for $\eps\not=0$ the position observable is unbounded as $t\to\infty$ as well for the classical motion and the quantum motion. {\em It may be surprising that for a dynamical system a non-resonance condition generates an instability}\footnote{But the phenomenon is similar of that encoded in Theorem 3.3 of \cite{BGMR1}, in which the non resonance condition is used to eliminate from the Hamiltonian as many terms as possible, so that one remains only with the terms actually generating the instability.}.\\ As a consequence, in the quantum side, we prove that the Floquet spectrum is absolutely continuous. \item In case (ii) we prove that for $\omega$ in a set of asymptotically full measure, the dynamics is reducible to a harmonic oscillator with two degrees of freedom, hence with bounded dynamics. \\ As a consequence, in the quantum side, we prove that the Floquet spectrum is discrete with finite multiplicity. \end{itemize}

 Notice that $H_L(t)$ and $H_{sL}(t)$ are gauge equivalent modulo a quadratic scalar potential (see section \ref{changegauge}).
 Therefore the two models are not physically equivalent: in the two cases we have the same magnetic field but not the same electric field.\\